ekm507/shoonk/README.md

 3. if you are using a reverse proxy, you may need to configure nginx or other stuff in your server.

+## how it works

+this application makes an html file for each link with a tag for redirecting. so that any webserver can read these files and even if you remove this application, old links can still work.

 ## TODO